 Finding the right takeover partner

-Regardless of whether the desired succession is to take place within or outside a family, the search for a successor should be based on an objective profile of requirements in which commercial, professional and social skills all play a part.
+Regardless of whether the desired succession is to take place within or outside a family, the search for a successor should be based on an objective profile of requirements.
+Here commercial, professional and social skills all play a part.

 During searches for suitable candidates, succession exchange platforms can bring together parties looking either to take over or transfer a business.
 These exchanges describe businesses up for transfer without identifying them, and can also list takeover requests.